 College Teaching

-You may include details of College(s) teaching and work undertaken as a College Director of Studies, in which case the name and College of the Senior Tutor should be given.
+You may include details of College(s) teaching and work undertaken as a College Director of Studies, in which case the name and College of the Senior Tutor should be given, so they can be contacted to provide a statement regarding your College Teaching.

 Clinical Work and Postgraduate Medical Teaching and Training